Look guys it's the working cover for my in progress comic book!

 But just so we're clear, I'm also short.

-Because I was on holiday the next day I also went for an additional drinks at a theatre bar with the two most scantily clad gentleman from the above selection.
+Because I was on holiday the next day I also went for an additional drinks at a theatre bar.
 There was a really good drag act of Disney medleys and then everyone sang bohemian rhapsody.
 So that was pretty perfect.

 For these two events which I have just told you about, I decided to print a zine version of all (most) of the #3point52billion drawings which I had been kind of being indecisive (classic bisexual) about printing or not for ages.
 But when you are minorly acclaimed you gotta have something to sell that looks like you are moving forward with your projects.